 The year started with Publius Helvius Pertinax on the throne, a senator who was the son of a freedman.
 Pertinax was accepted by the Senate as emperor, and at the same time, the senators declared the slain Commodus an enemy of the state.
-Both the Senate and the people of Rome hated their former emperor intensely.
-They demanded that his body be thrown into the river Tiber.
+Both the Senate and the people of Rome hated their former emperor intensely, or so they pretended.
+They demanded that his body be dragged through the streets and thrown into the river Tiber.
 Pertinax, however, refused and instead ordered the body to be cremated and the remains to be placed in Hadrian’s Mausoleum.
 Commodus would later even be declared a god by Septimius Severus, possibly because of the latter’s wrath against the Senate.

 Pertinax now set about governing the Empire.
 The people expected a mild emperor, who would rule Rome and the Empire much like Marcus Aurelius did.
 The start of Pertinax’ rule was certainly promising, as he aimed to govern together with the Senate.
 The Empire’s financial situation was, however, worrisome.
 To fill to state coffers again, Pertinax ordered all of Commodus’ possessions to be sold at an auction.
 In this way, the new emperor managed to pay the praetorians the 12.000 sesterces that he had promised them when they made him emperor.
 The Greek historian Herodianus claims that Pertinax also instigated land reforms and abolished all kinds of taxes for the use of river shores, docks, urban ports and roads.
 These measures are not attested elsewhere, and considering the dire financial state the Empire was in, one can doubt whether they were truly taken.